Day in and day out.

 Chief Executive Officer

-Hazel has been part of Enviros family for the past 20 years and in a leadership role for 15 years.
+Hazel has been part of Enviros for the past 25 years and has had the opportunity to work in many of the programs and initiatives.
 Since joining Enviros as the Chief Executive Officer in 2016, Hazel has overseen the development of new innovative programming including the FASD Diagnostic & Assessment Centre, Triveri House and most recently, STRIDE.
 Hazel has a passion for the work of Enviros and being part of a community that is responsive to people’s needs.
 Ms. Bergen holds a Masters of Arts (Leadership) degree from Royal Roads University and a Bachelor of Social Work degree from the University of Calgary.
 Her interests include golf, physical fitness, spending time with family, and travelling.
-Hazel leads with authenticity, transparency, and passion with a focus on positive outcomes
+Hazel leads with authenticity, transparency, and passion with a focus on positive outcomes.

 Candace Windisch